OPEN LEVEL COURSE & CREATIVE RESIDENCY

 As stated in our organization's name, Immersion is the key to our creative residencies.
 Northern India is known for vibrant culture, spirituality, and beauty.
 Our thoughtfully designed itinerary surrounds you with these elements through quality and ease.
 Thoughtfully chosen accommodation, globally recognized guides, and local in-the-know insights allow your trip to be one of creative expansion and self-exploration.

-Start the new decade (2020) inspired.
+Start your New Year inspired.
 This is an open-level opportunity.
 From around the world, our attendees arrive with a beautiful variety of talent and interest.
 This assortment of insight, and discovery is celebrated with a final exhibition.
 The experience itself will last a lifetime.

 "I had an incredible experience that I will never forget in Jaipur, India with the Artist Immersion Program.
 I pushed myself out of my comfort zone and was rewarded with wonderful friendships, mentors, and experiences... as well as a total shift of perspective on design.
 Studying textile design from masters of the craft in the vibrancy of India was a journey that I will never forget.
 I am a better student and designer after my time with this organization.
 The course load was challenging in the best way - it pushed my thinking and opened my eyes to so many new avenues of design.
 I felt the freedom to work with my own style while merging the teachings from this new culture.
 I loved the opportunity to create pieces that represented the trip and my experience.
 I would recommend this program to every student in design - it will broaden your perspective and give you a study abroad experience you will never forget!"